 Which is what Dr Mike Clayton does in this comprehensive course.
 It’s equivalent to 4 days of live training and snags you 16 PMI PDUs as well.
 There is over 14 hours of video, over 50 templates, more than 80 worksheets and you really won’t be left with questions at the end.

-If you aren’t looking for something so comprehensive, Mike also has courses starting at rock bottom prices (and some free project management courses – look for PM Fundamentals in particular) so check out OnlinePMCourses if you want something professional but not necessarily with the overhead of an exam.
+If you aren’t looking for something so comprehensive, Mike also has courses starting at rock bottom prices (and some free ones) so check out OnlinePMCourses if you want something professional but not necessarily with the overhead of an exam.